guscastles/grfc/README.md

 Library (Pandas), fetching data from a Google Sheets spreadsheet and, why not, functional programming style in Python.

+## Testing

+The test file 'GRFC U8.xlsx' is under folder *misc*.
+The names are not the real names of the players, for obvious reasons, but the data is the real one collected throughout the season.

+The file must be placed in a folder under the user area root named *input*, on both Linux and Windows OSes.

 ## Cloning is encouraged :)

 By all means, enhance it, play around and send a pull request.